 All Departmental Teaching Assistantships must be renewed annually by submitting the Application for Assistantship form by 4:00 pm on January 2.
 Students who entered the program without an assistantship but now wish to apply for one should also submit this form.
 Renewal is contingent on satisfactory performance of assistantship duties, as well as satisfactory academic performance.
 Assistantships are normally renewable for up to five years for PhD students and two years for MA students.
 The Department typically has 15 students on assistantship at any one time.
 Only 2–4 Departmental Teaching Assistantships are available to entering students each year.

 Students with Departmental Teaching Assistantships usually assist faculty members in large, introductory courses for their first two years.
-During their first semester, they are also required to attend a teaching assistant orientation, and take our Teaching Philosophy course (PHIL 7010).
-After students have passed their written qualifying examinations, they may teach courses on their own, as the instructors of record.
-They are assigned a faculty teaching mentor to whom they may turn for information and advice.
+Work as an assistant includes grading, leading discussion sections and keeping records for the course.
+During their first semester, teaching assistants are also required to attend an orientation run by the Graduate School, and to take our Teaching Philosophy course (PHIL 7010).
+Students who already have an MA in philosophy, or who have passed their written qualifying examinations, may teach courses on their own as the instructors of record.
+Students teaching courses on their own are assigned a faculty teaching mentor to whom they may turn for information and advice.

 International applicants who are required to submit TOEFL or IELTS scores for admission must have a speaking score of 26 or higher on the TOEFL, and 8.0 or higher on the IELTS to be awarded a Departmental Teaching Assistantship and assigned instructional duties.
 Applicants admitted with lower scores must take supplemental language and culture courses before they can be assigned instructional duties.
 For further information on the University policy governing language proficiency for teaching assistants, please see the Center for Teaching and Learning webpage on TA Policy.